-A primary research interest for the Institute is the exploration of grey areas.
-This investigation will include observing, provoking and analysing grey area practices, within the FoAM network and along various vectors (legal/regulatory, financial, spatial, constitutional, jurisdictional).
+An underlying area of interest for the Institute is the exploration of grey areas.
+This research trajectory will involve observing, provoking and analysing grey area practices, within the FoAM network and along various vectors (legal/regulatory, financial, spatial, constitutional, jurisdictional).
 The intention is to distinguish between grey areas engaged with inadvertently or defensively, and those ventured into consciously, with curiosity, as a process of research.
 This approach identifies certain kinds of grey areas as more than sites of disabling risk or havens of disproportionate privilege, but also potentially fertile spaces where different things can be tested and grow, and where new claims for cultural legitimacy could be made.

 The Institute is a feral research strand opportunistically entwined with Kate's PhD research at the University of the West of England (UWE), where she is developing a context, rationale, prospectus and curriculum for a radically different type of business school, the Feral MBA.